openstack/ironic-python-agent/imagebuild/README.md

-teeth-agent images
+ironic-python-agent images
 ==================

-coreos - Builds a CoreOS Ramdisk and Kernel suitable for running teeth-agent
+coreos - Builds a CoreOS Ramdisk and Kernel suitable for running ironic-python-agent